UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

 ## Properties

-### The induced map from the quotient metric space into a metric space is short
+### The unique extension from the quotient metric space is short

 ```agda
 module _